eladelrom/poet/effectiveidea/_posts/chat.md

 Author: [Elad Elrom](https://twitter.com/EladElrom)
 <br><br>
 For the past few months I have been working on tools to help development of real time communication and building Angularjs tools, however, I never showed an actual implementation example.
+In this blog post I will show you how to create a basic chat application based on these tools.

 Here's what I got in my toolbox:

-1. <b>Server</b> - for the server side I will be using https://github.com/eladelrom/roomsjs-client a realtime a nodejs module I created that let's you choose the transporter (socket.io, engine.io, sockjs).
+1. <b>Server</b> - for the server side I will be using https://github.com/eladelrom/roomsjs-client a realtime a nodejs module I created that let's you choose the transporter (socket.io, engine.io, or sockjs).
 2. <b>Client</b> - for the front end I will be using Angularjs.
 3. <b>Tools</b> - I will be using https://github.com/eladelrom/generator-nglue for generating scaffolding scripts and deployment.

-The final results looks like this:
+The final results wil looks like this:

 ![chat final](https://raw.github.com/EladElrom/poet/ei-pages/effectiveidea/public/images/chat.png)

 <h2>server side</h2>

-Let's start from the nodejs server side.
-Roomsjs let's you utilize different transporters and create a room as well as subscribe to certain data and interact with database or any 3rd party data source.
-I will start with installing roomsjs and roomsjs-db;
+Let's start from the nodejs server side.  <a href='https://github.com/eladelrom/roomsjs-client'>Roomsjs</a> let's you utilize different transporters and create a room as well as subscribe to certain data and interact with database or any 3rd party data source.
+I will start with installing roomsjs and roomsjs-db.
+In command line create the project and install the npm modules, use the commands below;
 <br>
 <br>
 <pre class="prettyprint">
-cd ~/dev
+> cd ~/dev
-mkdir rooms && cd $_
+> mkdir rooms && cd $_
-npm install roomsjs rooms.db mongoose express engine.io
+> npm install roomsjs rooms.db mongoose express engine.io
 </pre>
 <br>
 Than create a `server.js` script;<br>